Echols Dorm: Brick Wall By Side Door

 -Saturday only: $20

-I personally won’t be able to leave until around 4 PM Friday afternoon and plan on paddling Saturday and Sunday, but it’s always an option to drive up Thursday night and paddle Friday/Saturday/Sunday.
+I personally won’t be able to leave until Friday afternoon and plan on paddling Saturday and Sunday, but it’s always an option to drive up Thursday night and paddle Friday/Saturday/Sunday.
 I plan on heading back to Cville Sunday after paddling, but some may need to leave early.
 Please indicate your schedule preferences when signing up so we can try to coordinate rides as much as possible.

 The club does not reimburse food, so either pack a cooler with food for the weekend or bring $$.
 There’s food available for sale at the festival itself and the nearby town of Summersville.